-Origin of North East Indian tribes
+Origin of North East Indian Tribes

-Types of North East Indian Tribes
+Different Types of North East Indian Tribes

 Starting from the tribal community found in Arunachal Pradesh which recognises at least 25 types of tribes, it includes 16 major tribes in Nagaland and even more in other states of North east India.
-Among the major tribes which are often found in India some are prominent like the tribal groups of Garo tribe in Assam who are scattered in the entire North Eastern region of India.
+Among the major tribes which are often found in India, some are prominent like the tribal groups of Garo tribe, Khasi tribe, Jaintia tribe, Adi tribe, Apatani tribe, in Arunachal Pradesh, Kuki tribe, Bodo tribe and Deori tribe in Assam who are scattered in the entire North Eastern region of India.

 The people of Bodo tribe comprise 5.3 percent of the total population of Assam.
-They are largest ethnic and linguistic group of Brahmaputra Valley.
-Tha Garo people are tagged as the second largest tribal community of Meghalaya.
+They are the largest ethnic and linguistic group of Brahmaputra Valley.
+The Garo people are tagged as the second largest tribal community of Meghalaya.
 Adis are one of the major tribal communities of Arunachal Pradesh.
 They are very democratic in nature.
-The tribal region of north east often witnesses some tribal groups who have migrated in all the states of North east not with standing the manmade political boundaries.
+The tribal region of north east often witnesses some tribal groups who have migrated in all the states of North east notwithstanding manmade political boundaries.
 One such Tribal group is the Kuki tribes who are available in all the parts of North eastern states.
 Along with the Garos and Khasis these are the next popular group of north east Indian Tribes.

 Culture of North East Indian Tribes

 North East Indian tribes can be separately marked for their cultural trends which are marked by their festivals, customs, dances, art and other social occasions that are observed by these tribal groups.
-Each tribe can be categorised separately by the dress they wear, jewellery, and the dances they perform.
-Socially these societies follow three types of lineage system which include the matriarchal, patrilineal as well as patri-matrilineal societies.
-Along with separate festivals these tribes vary on language as well as each tribe has its own language.
-Regarding religion these tribes are usually followers of Christianity
+Each tribe can be categorised separately by the dress they wear, jewellery and the dances they perform.
+The North East Indian tribes enjoy dance, music and drama which are a part of their rich tribal culture.
+Some of the major dance forms are Ponung, Rekham Pada, Ajima roa, Mi Su'a and Chambil mpa.

 Occupation of North East Indian Tribes

-Festivals of North East Indian tribes
+Festivals of North East Indian Tribes